bartonlp/site-class/README.md

 See the *dbPdo.class.php* file for more information.

 See [github.com/bartonlp/site-class](https://github.com/bartonlp/site-class) for a full list of changes.
-There is now only one branches: *main*.
+There is now only one branch: *main*.

 You can check the versions of the framework: [Get Versions](https://bartonphillips.com/articles/showVersions.php)
 Or [Get Versions](https://bartonlp.com/otherpages/getVersions.php)